 Medical Decision-Making

 A Health Care Power of Attorney allows you to name the person or people (your agent(s)) that you want to make your health care decisions if you are unable to make those decisions yourself.
-The Health Care Power of Attorney provides specific powers for what healthcare and medical decisions your agent has authority to make in the event that you become incapacitated.
+The Health Care Power of Attorney provides specific powers for what healthcare and medical decisions your agent has the authority to make in the event that you become incapacitated.

-However, we do not recommend only having a Health Care Power of Attorney as most people that have served as a health care agent for a loved one express how stressful it was and how uncertain they felt about their loved one’s wishes.
+However, we do not recommend only having a Health Care Power of Attorney as most people who have served as a health care agent for a loved one express how stressful it was and how uncertain they felt about their loved one’s wishes.
 This is why we supplement the health care power of attorney with a HIPAA Authorization, a Living Will, a Letter of Instruction to your Health Care Agent, and a Personal Care Plan.

 The HIPAA Authorization is recommended to ensure that your family doesn’t get the “silent treatment” due to cumbersome HIPAA medical privacy laws.

-Our Living Will (also sometimes called an Advanced Directive) differs from other types of living wills in that it addresses multiple potential end-of-life scenarios and allows you to specify under each scenario treatments that you would or would not want ranging from treatments that are considered by most to be quite invasive to non-invasive treatments like antibiotics and simple diagnostics.
+Our Living Will (also sometimes called an Advanced Directive) differs from other types of living wills in that it addresses multiple potential end-of-life scenarios and allows you to specify under each scenario treatments that you would or would not want, ranging from treatments that are considered by most to be quite invasive to non-invasive treatments like antibiotics and simple diagnostics.

-The Letter of Instruction to Your Health Care Agent provides you with a tool to think through other potential healthcare scenarios including your thoughts regarding surgery, chemotherapy, alternative or experimental medicine, right-to-die laws, family visitation, dementia directives, and long-term care wishes.
+The Letter of Instruction to Your Health Care Agent provides you with a tool to think through other potential healthcare scenarios, including your thoughts regarding surgery, chemotherapy, alternative or experimental medicine, right-to-die laws, family visitation, dementia directives, and long-term care wishes.

 The Personal Care Plan document is something we have developed to allow you to tell future potential caregivers about you as a person.
 We ask you to specify your preferences for all the things that can be easy to take for granted while we’re healthy but can suddenly become important if you can no longer express your wishes.